 - “My ex would react in the same way in this scenario.”

-While there’s nothing wrong with comparing your new partner to your ex, and while everyone does that from time to time, it is wrong to keep doing it until you begin to reminisce and miss your ex frequently.
+- While there’s nothing wrong with comparing your new partner to your ex, and while everyone does that from time to time, it is wrong to keep doing it until you begin to reminisce and miss your ex frequently.

 If that happens, the intrusive thoughts that keep swirling around your mind often get infused with growing resentment toward your current partner.
-People begin to think, “Why can’t you be more/less like my ex!”
+You begin to think, “Why can’t you be more/less like my ex!”
 If you’re going through something remotely similar, it is undoubtedly a bad sign for your relationship and its future.

-Stage 5: The epiphany
+5. The epiphany Stage

-What Everyone Gets Wrong About The Stages Of A Rebound
+What Everyone Gets Wrong About The Stages Of A Rebound Relationship

 1. The stages of a rebound relationship are no different than the stages of a non-rebound